choojs/choo-website/content/networking.md

 up the arguments that are passed to `fetch()`.
 Perhaps you might even want to create an abstraction to reduce boilerplate.
 Whichever way you go: the abstraction is going to be similar.

-## Import
-`import` is a new keyword added to JavaScript in ES6.
-It allows loading JavaScript from inside JavaScript - allowing the browser to cache responses along the way.

-There are two types of `import` statements: static and dynamic.
-Static `import` should only be used at the top of files and blocks all other JavaScript executing until it's been resolved.

-Dynamic `import()` can be used anywhere in the code, and returns a Promise which eventually returns the module you were requesting.
-Unlike static `import()` it doesn't block any code execution.
-This is great for splitting off parts of code that don't need to be loaded right off the start - the less code that needs executing, the faster your site will load!

-To load JavaScript that can execute static `import` in the browser, we must set `type="module"` attribute on the script tag: `<script src="/script.js" type="module">`.

-_note: You might have noticed that Choo doesn't default to using `import` yet.
-Support for `import` is still experimental in Node, and only partially rolled out in browsers.
-Once `import` is stable, we'll switch over in a semver major release._

 ## Server Sent Events
 So far we've only covered doing request-response (`REQRES`) using HTTP.
 You send